Advertisement

-Almond Flour Chocolate Chip Cookies (Vegan + Gluten-Free, 5 Ingredients)
+Almond Flour Chocolate Chip Cookies (Vegan, Gluten-Free & Easy)

 Soft, chewy, and filled with chocolate chips—these almond flour cookies are everything you want in a homemade treat.
 You only need one bowl and five simple ingredients to make this vegan, gluten-free cookie recipe.
 Perfect for after-school snacks, lunchbox treats, or when that sweet craving hits.

-These almond flour cookies are soft, chewy, and packed with chocolate chips—and they come together in one bowl with just five ingredients.
-Whether baking for snack time, lunchbox treats, or a quick after-dinner dessert, this recipe is about to become your go-to.
+These almond flour cookies are soft, chewy, and packed with chocolate chips — and they come together in one bowl with just five ingredients.
+Whether you’re baking for snack time, lunchbox treats, or a quick after-dinner dessert, this recipe is about to become your go-to.

 It’s inspired by my original vegan chocolate chip cookie recipe, which is a favorite in my home.
 This version is made with almond flour (not almond meal) and is completely grain-free, gluten-free, and dairy-free.